-Top 15 Best Men’s Watches Under $100
+Top 20 Best Men’s Watches Under $100

 Pros:

-- Fantastic discount
+- Automatic

 Cons:

+- Rolex look alike (which may or may not be a detriment — up to you)

-Find more Seiko Chronograph information and reviews here.
+Find more Invicta 89260B Pro Diver information and reviews here.

 8. Stuhrling Aquadiver

+Another “you gotta be kidding me” discount here, at 85 percent off.
 A big, beautiful blue watch that will look good at the office and will work wonderfully in the water.
 The 200 ATM is super solid, and the watch’s water resistance is enhanced with the screw-in crown (makes it virtually water tight).
 We love the big, bold 12, 3, 6 and 9, but maybe that date could be a bit bigger.
 At this huge discount, though, for a watch from this terrific Brooklyn-based company, who can quibble?
 Another great point about this watch is the fold-over band clasp with double push button safety, meaning it’s not going to pop off while you’re doing your laps in lane five.
+The hands and indices are luminous and the watch features a quick-set date and a rotating uni-directional bezel.
+Another very attractive water resistant watch from Stuhrling — this time with a cool orange bezel and orange-highlighted dial/hands — is the Aquadiver Regatta Champion in stainless steel.
+(Also 85 percent off and we are not kidding.)

 Price: $89.95 (85 percent off MSRP)

-Note: UPDATE — This post was updated on March 29, 2018.
-We’ve expanded the list from the original 15 to 20.
-We removed a few items (either unavailable, or priced over $100, or we discovered a better item) and replaced with different watches.
-We also updated all prices and added additional information.
-And an important point to make: the list isn’t in order of preference or ranking.
-They’re just numbered to keep it simple.